The easy way

 WARNING

-For the UNIFAC, and PSRK groups the aldehyde group is change to HCO according to the discussion: https://github.com/ClapeyronThermo/Clapeyron.jl/issues/225
+For the UNIFAC, and PSRK groups the aldehyde group name is changed to HCO according to the discussion: https://github.com/ClapeyronThermo/Clapeyron.jl/issues/225

 This is more consistent with the ether groups and formate group.